-Note carefully that the form of analysis just given relies only on the integrity of Adams and Smith's data, and on their having faithfully executed their maintained experimental design - no statistical model of the response variable is assumed, nor are non-contacted treatment-group subjects assumed exchangeable with controls.
-In both of these respects it differs from Adams and Smith's analysis.
-Their analysis compared to the control group only subjects to whom calls were successfully placed - the treated, a proper subset of the treatment group, the larger collection of subjects experimenters intended to contact by telephone (Figure 1).
-This type of comparison would be misleading, despite the randomization, had subjects who would have voted even if not called by the campaign been easier to reach than their non-voting counterparts.
-Consistent with the "intention-to-treat" principle (Lee et al. 1991), our alternate approach ensures parity by comparing treatment and control groups as randomized, irrespective of whether contact with treatment subjects was made.
+and Smith's analysis.
+Their analysis compared to the control group only subjects to whom calls were successfully placed the treated, a proper subset of the treatment group, the larger collection of subjects experimenters intended to contact by telephone (Figure 1).
+This type of comparison would be misleading, despite the randomization, had subjects who would have voted even if not called by the campaign been easier to reach than their nonvoting counterparts.
+Consistent with the ITT principle (Lee et al. 1991), our alternate approach ensures parity by comparing treatment and control groups as randomized, irrespective of whether or not contact with treatment subjects was made.

 Now Adams and Smith's analysis suggested a much greater turnout benefit than ours, a boost of nearly 40%.
 The discrepancy between these and our randomization-based results suggests that those subjects who would have voted whether reminded to or not took the campaign's calls in greater proportions than voters who needed reminding, a circumstance that would bias Adams and Smith's analysis but not ours.
-Imai's analysis of the Vote 98 experiment is protected against such bias to some extent, because it propensity-matched treated subjects to controls; but since within matched sets it compares the treated to controls, it remains vulnerable to a bias related to Adams and Smith's, in the event that conditioning on measured covariates does not suffice to make treated Vote 98 subjects - subjects who not only were assigned to intervention but also received it - exchangeable with Vote 98 controls.
+Imai's analysis of the Vote 98 experiment is protected against such bias to some extent, because it propensity-matched treated subjects to controls; but since within matched sets it compares the treated to controls, it remains vulnerable to a bias related to Adams and Smith's, in the event that conditioning on measured covariates is not sufficient to make treated Vote 98 subjects subjects who not only were assigned to intervention but also received it-exchangeable with Vote 98 controls.

-1.2 Adapting design-based survey methods to experiments
+1.2 Adapting Design-Based Survey Methods to Experiments

-In order to attribute effects to treatment, the only quantity about which one must draw statistical inferences is $\bar{y}{cU}$ , the average (over all of U) of outcomes that would have resulted had each study subject received the control condition.
-It, or rather the multiple $N\bar{y}{cU} = \sum{U} y{ci}$ of it, is compared to $\sum{U} y{i}$ , a quantity that is fully observed.
-When $\mathcal{C}$ is a probability sample from U, methods from survey sampling become available for estimation of $\sum{U} y{ci}$ .
+To attribute effects to treatment, the only quantity about which one must draw statistical inferences is \bar{y}{cU} , the average (over all of U) of outcomes that would have resulted had each study subject received the control condition.
+It, or rather the multiple $N\bar{y}{cU} = \sum_U y{ci}$ of it, is compared to $\sum_U y_i$, a quantity that is fully observed.
+When C is a probability sample from U, methods from survey sampling become available for estimating $\sum_U y{ci}$.
 Such complications as random assignment of groups rather than individuals and assignment within blocks map to common features of sample surveys, cluster-level selection and selection within strata, the consequences of which are well understood.
-When there are covariates, a mature literature establishes that randomization-based inference can borrow from model-driven covariate adjustment to improve precision (Isaki and Fuller 1982; Särndal et al. 1991; Firth and Bennett 1998).
-We shall bring both of these benefits to bear on the Vote 98 controversy.
+When there are covariates, a mature literature establishes that randomization-based inference can borrow from model-driven covariate adjustment to improve precision (Isaki and Fuller 1982; Särndal, Swensson, and Wretman 1991; Firth and Bennett 1998).
+We bring both of these benefits to bear on the Vote 98 controversy.

 Might something be lost by moving from methods designed for experiments to methods designed for surveys?
-One concern is that permutation-based inference for experiments can often be done exactly, whereas design- or randomization-based inference in surveys is generally not exact.
-The analysis of $\S$ 1.1, for example, involves two layers of approximation, neither of which would be invoked by an exact calculation:
+One concern is that permutation-based inference for experiments can often be done exactly, whereas design- or randomization-based inference in surveys generally is not exact.
+The analysis of Section 1.1, for example, involves two layers of approximation, neither of which would be invoked by an exact calculation:

-L1.
-The distribution of the sample mean $\bar{y}{\mathcal{C}}$ is approximated as Normal; and

-L2. $$V(\bar{y}{\mathcal{C}}) = (1 - \frac{n}{N})s^2[(r_i : i \in U)]/n$$ is estimated by $\hat{V}(\bar{y}{\mathcal{C}}) = (1 - \frac{n}{N})s^2[(r_i : i \in \mathcal{C})]/n$ .
+- L1.
+The distribution of the sample mean $\bar{y}{\mathcal{C}}$ is approximated as Normal; and - L2. $V(\bar{y}{\mathcal{C}}) = (1 \frac{n}{N})s^2[(r_i : i \in U)]/n$ is estimated by $\hat{V}(\bar{y}{\mathcal{C}}) = (1 \frac{n}{N})s^2[(r_i : i \in \mathcal{C})]/n.$

-Covariate adjustment will necessitate a further layer of large-sample approximation, to be discussed in $\S$ 3.
+Covariate adjustment will require a further layer of largesample approximation, to be discussed in Section 3.